gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 from a population but that overall group is likely a combination of individuals from different sub-populations.
-For example, the SAT study was interested in all students at the university but that contains the obvious sub-populations based on the sex of the students.
+For example, the SAT study was interested in all students at the university but that contains the obvious sub-populations based on the gender of the students.
 It is dangerous to fit MLR models across subpopulations but we can also use MLR models to address more sophisticated research questions by comparing groups.
 We will be able to compare the intercepts (mean levels) and the slopes to see if they differ between the